 If you would like to visit the highest village in Switzerland (by some information sources it is the highest in Europe) you should head to Juf.
 It is the highest village which is lived all year round, meaning that people don’t leave it in winter.
 It is sitting at 2126 meters altitude and in winter it gets really chilly up there, but don’t worry, there’s plenty to do!

-It has only over 30 inhabitants, but if to compare from the older days, its population is growing, I guess more and more people love to live in such places as internet connects you to the world.
+It has only over 30 inhabitants, but if to compare from the older days, its population is growing, I guess more and more people love to live in such places as the internet connects you to the world.
 Juf doesn’t have many buildings, but most of them are very old and beautiful.
 After Juf there are just mountains.
 Nothing else.

 Where is Juf

 Juf village is in Graubünden canton not that far from Italy (if you walk through mountains).
-Avers is the next door village to Juf – little bigger.
+Avers is the next-door village to Juf – little bigger.
 But the village is pretty isolated and the next big city is Chur, 64 kilometers away.
 Another very famous ski resort St. Moritz is not that far as well – 97 kilometers, but if we talk about bigger cities and airports, it is much further: from Zürich it is 182 kilometers, from Basel it is 269 kilometers.

 If you would think of crossing the mountains in front of Juf, you would get to Bregaglia or Maloja – these are bigger settlements in the Swiss Alps.

-How to get to juf
+How to Get to Juf

 Juf is reachable by cars and buses.

-If you decide to go with your own car, no problem.
+If you decide to go in your own car, no problem.
 Just put JUF on your GPS and hit the road.
 Once you come to Juf, there are few parking lots, not big, but should be enough to leave the car.
 The parking is free, but just in case I would always have 5 CHF in cash if parking fees occur in the future.

-What to do in Juf
+What to Do in Juf

 Once you come to Juf, you will feel the majesty of all the surroundings: no trees, big meadows, big mountains and only a small village in front of you.
 That’s a perfect escape place.

-There are couple of places to sleep and spend the night, the biggest one is this: Pension Edelweiss.
+There are a couple of places to sleep and spend the night, the biggest one is this: Pension Edelweiss.
 There you can have a private room or spend a night in a big room with many beds, it’s almost like a Swiss mountain hut.
 The lowest price starts from 14 CHF.
 That’s very cheap.
 You can get breakfast over there as well.
 Here is all the information about the place, so you can make reservations or ask specific questions: Juf Hotel.

 There’s one very small shop in Juf called Juf Lädeli, where you can get some food.
-There’s post as well and bus stops there 🙂
+There’s post as well and bus stops there.

 But I think the best thing you can do in Juf, is actually hiking.